bioatmosphere/microbiome-climate-gradient/README.md

-# Microbiomes across a Climate Gradient
+# Soil Microbiomes' Strategies and Constraints

 **Applying [DEMENTpy](https://github.com/bioatmosphere/DEMENTpy) to a climate gradient in Southern California to disentangle trait-based mechanisms underpining relationships between community composition and functioning in soil microbial systems**